Reverses some of the effects of gravity and the ageing process on the face and neck.

 If you’re looking to maximise your facelift results, below you’ll discover some of the steps you can take after your facial rejuvenation surgery.

-Ensure you follow the facelift aftercare advice
+Ensure you follow aftercare advice

 It goes without saying you should also ensure the surgeon carrying out the procedure is appropriately qualified and experienced; the more skilled the surgeon is, the longer the results should last.